seedsofalternative/seedsofalternative.github.io/_posts/2026-05-20-Part-I-finding-your-core-values.md

 *   **Joy / Happiness:** Pursuing and appreciating experiences of pleasure and contentment.

-In Part II, we will see some methods for identifying your core values.
+In Part II, we’ll explore several methods to help you identify your core values.